Estadio Centenario: Grandstands

-The stadium has four Grandstand separated by four lanes.
+The stadium has four grandstands separated by four lanes.
 The main one is the Olympic Tribune (and lower Platea known as Olympic), which is named so because the team had won two Olympic championships in a row (1924 and 1928).
 This has a maximum capacity of 21,648 spectators located in the three rings and the audience.
 Then there are the "popular", so called because they are sold cheaper, these are: the Colombes, in honor of the Colombes, France in which the national team became Olympic champions 1924 and Amsterdam, because it was where the Celeste were crowned Olympic champions for the second time in 1928.
 The Grandstand Colombes accommodates 13,914 spectators while the Amsterdam accommodates 13,923.
 The America Tribune is parallel to the Olympic one.
 There are also "VIP" boxes and press boxes with room for 1,882 spectators, as well as the platform has room for 2,911 spectators, and additionally the grandstand has room for 5,957 people.

 Under the Olympic Grandstand are located primary school "Nº 100 Héctor Fígoli"; and the Museum of Uruguayan Football.
 Under the Colombes Grandstand is located Police Station Nº9.

+Other facilities

+Inside the Centenario stadium, there are other facilities such as the "Uruguayan Football Museum" which highlights the sporting achievements of the Uruguayan national team.
+It is located under the Olympic grandstand of the Centenario stadium and was inaugurated on 15 December 1975.
+In 2004, it underwent a remodeling, in which a panoramic elevator was added to the Torre de los Homenajes.The Museum has a large collection of objects that are reminders of the most outstanding moments of Uruguayan and world football.

+This is administered by the Official Field Administrative Commission (CAFO), which is made up of representatives of the AUF and the Montevideo Municipal Government.
+On 21 July 1929, the founding stone of the Stadium was laid, which is located under the tower and can also be visited.
+Estadio Centenario is equipped to accommodate visitors with Disability.
+The stadium features wheelchair-accessible seating areas, elevators, and ramps.
+Additionally, dedicated restroom facilities and amenities are available for differently-abled spectators.

+There is also a school running under the Olympic grandstand.